wahidalways/wahidalways/README.md

 Web Developer & UI-UX Designer
 ------------------------------

 👋 Hello there!
 I'm Md.
-Wahiduzzaman Nayem (MrBrainAxes), a passionate web developer and UI/UX designer based in Dhaka, Bangladesh.
+Wahiduzzaman Nayem (MrBrainAxes), Business Analyst based in Dhaka, Bangladesh.
 With a keen eye for design and a knack for coding, I bring creativity and functionality together to craft engaging digital experiences.

 * 🌍  I'm based in Dhaka, Bangladesh
 * 🖥️  See my portfolio at [MWNOfficial](http://sites.google.com/diu.edu.bd/mdwnofficial)